AaronBecker/aaronbecker.github.com/projects.markdown

 Rating List][ccrl] when it was written, though it's drifted down somewhat over time.
 It also plays [Chess960][].

-### [Dungeon Crawl Stone Soup][dcss]
-Dungeon Crawl Stone Soup (aka DCSS, or just Crawl), is a [roguelike][] game, in the tradition of [Nethack](http://www.nethack.org/) and [Angband](http://rephial.org/).
-But way better.
-It's a huge program whose roots go back well over a decade and which has involved dozens of programmers.
-I started playing the game in the summer of 2011, and since then I've started to contribute patches to the game and become the maintainer of the Mac port.
-I also [play online][cao]&mdash;come say hi if you see me on [webtiles](http://tiles.crawl.develz.org).

 ### [Mallard Bane][]
 Mallard Bane is a robot that plays the classic Nintendo game [Duck Hunt][].
 It doesn't play any dirty tricks like reading out of the game's frame